 Spearheaded by Massimo Cristofanilli, MD, the program's dedication to improving overall survival of women with IBC became a magnet for IBC survivors and advocates from Texas, Washington state, and New Mexico who joined forces to advocate for resources to fight this aggressive form of breast cancer.
 In 2007, the Texas Legislature created the $4 million "State of Texas Rare and Aggressive Breast Cancer Research Program" at MD Anderson.
 Concurrently, the New Mexico Legislature approved $3.2 million for the University of New Mexico (UNM) Cancer Center's IBC research.

 These two efforts came together in January 2008, when MD Anderson and the UNM Cancer Research & Treatment Center forged a bilateral research agreement, providing new hope for IBC patients worldwide.

 Today, Naoto Ueno, MD, PhD, leads the effort as Executive Director with Wendy Woodward, MD, PhD as Deputy Director, Vicente Valero, MD, as Director of Clinical Research and Executive Committee Member, James Reuben, PhD.
-Thomas Buchholz, MD, FACR, former Executive Director, has stayed on as a special advisor to the program.

 The IBC Multi-Team Clinic launched in August 2015, is the first multi-disciplinary clinic in the United States that focuses on patients who are newly diagnosed with inflammatory breast cancer, and are evaluated by our highly specialized multi-disciplinary physicians in just one appointment and one place.
 Patients meet their medical, surgical and radiation oncologists, and receive a personalized treatment plan, all in one day.